AlaskaAirlines/AuroInstall/docs/upstream.md

 $ git rebase upstream/main
 ```

-Then to sync your feature brach,
+Then to sync your feature branch,

 ```bash
 $ git checkout feature-branch